 - Acacia gum is used in a variety of products, including some supplements, powders and even ice cream.
 In herbal medicine, the gum is used to bind pills and lozenges and to stabilize emulsions.
 It’s possible to find powder acaia to add to smoothies in certain health food stores or online.

-Probiotics and prebiotics are also added to some foods artificially and available as dietary supplements.
+The best probiotics and prebiotics are also added to some foods artificially and available as dietary supplements.
 While many food manufacturers now produce foods that are “high in fiber,” many use isolated fiber sources that are difficult to digest; some might even have mild laxative effects.

 Therefore, getting fiber and prebiotics from whole, real foods is always going to be your best option.
 Supplementing with a quality probiotic supplement that also includes prebiotics can be beneficial too, but this shouldn’t take priority over eating a balanced, healthy diet.